auroflow/wordlist-extractor/README.md

 # Create a word list from EPUB files!

-This file parses an EPUB file and generates a list of words in the ebook.
+This program parses an EPUB file and generates a list of words used in the ebook.

 ## Requirements